-It’s hurricane season, flood season, tornado season, blackout season.
-Even if you are not in the path of stormy weather, it’s important to be ready for an emergency.
+Even if you are not in the path of a wildfire or hurricane, flood or tornado, it’s important to be ready for an emergency.

 Here’s the list of must haves from the NYC Dept. of Emergency Management, to Grab and GO: